 A-B Tech offers a variety of enrollment and foundation scholarships each academic year.
 There are eligibility requirements for these scholarships.
 Students should visit the page for details on the types of scholarships offered and instructions for applying.
 Students are also encouraged to seek out scholarships offered by clubs and organizations in their communities.

 - Early March: Students should have the Free Application for Federal Student Aid (FAFSA) at www.fafsa. gov completed.

 - Early January: Students may apply for Enrollment and Foundation scholarships.

-Students may access scholarship criteria on the on the A-B Tech Scholarships page.
+Students may access scholarship criteria on the financial aid website.